AssignmentsEval/gnrivero_diff-api/README.md

 First ensure application builds and  all tests run correctly.
 To do so, in a linux/unix console run:

 `./gradlew build`

+This also runs Jacoco Test Report that can be found in `build/reports/jacoco/index.html`

 Second, to run the application just execute: